SAFETY PROFILE IN HER2CLIMB

 2% (n = 8/404) in the TUKYSA arm vs 3% (n = 6/197) in the control arm

-Similar to the primary analysis, the rate of treatment discontinuation for the TUKYSA arm was 6% vs 4% in the control arm.
+Similar to the primary analysis, the rate of treatment discontinuation due to adverse reactions for the TUKYSA arm was 6% vs 4% in the control arm.

 Follow-up safety analysis was done as part of a prespecified exploratory analysis.
 Results are presented as descriptive data that are not intended to provide conclusions about safety and should be interpreted with caution.
 Data cutoff for follow-up analysis was February 8, 2021.